Four Thirds system: Four Thirds System lenses

 The Four Thirds lens mount is specified to be a bayonet type with a flange focal distance of 38.67 mm.

-There are currently around three dozen lenses for the Four Thirds System standard.
+There were 41 lenses made for the Four Thirds System standard, including two that were modified and re-released in approximately 2009 with improved mechanisms but otherwise identical optics.

-Before announcing that it would stop production of Four Thirds lenses in early 2017, Olympus produced about 20 lenses for the Four Thirds System under their "Zuiko Digital" brand.
+Before announcing that it would stop production of Four Thirds lenses in early 2017, Olympus produced 24 lenses for the Four Thirds System under their "Zuiko Digital" brand.
 They are divided into three grades — Standard, High Grade and Super High Grade.
 High Grade lenses have faster maximum apertures, but are significantly more expensive and larger, and the Super High Grade zooms have constant maximum aperture over the full zoom range; all but the Standard grade are weather-sealed.
 Lenses within each grade cover the range from wide-angle to super telephoto.
 The Zuiko Digital lenses are well regarded for their consistently good optics.
 The following table lists all Zuiko Digital lenses available at the time Olympus stopped Four Thirds production:

 Olympus also made 1.4× and 2× teleconverters and an electronically coupled extension tube.